nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Listing out contacts `list contact`
 Allows you to list out all the contacts in the contact list

-To list out all contacts, type 'list contact' in the command line, as seen below.
+To list out all contacts, type `list contact` in the command line, as seen below.
-Press 'Enter' to execute it.
+Press `Enter` to execute it.

 ![list_contact_command](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/images/list_contact_command.png)